michaelsunb/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 15: January 17, 2017

+**Today's Progress**: Extracted express to app.js.
+And got GunDB to work

+**Thoughts**: So I'll have an admin panel that will to help gather data with GunDB, while also having another site to do the same thing.

+**Link(s) to work**: [Extract express to app.js](https://github.com/michaelsunb/seek-fb/commit/42f0ab7c1d3ed1a12a653ceb416d367bb55c7d97)

 ### Day 14: January 16, 2017

 **Today's Progress**: Installed express handlebars and GunDB.